 Glitter – Face wipes – Fanny pack – Necklaces – Rings – Bracelets – Earrings – Watch – Sunglasses – Bandanas – Travel mirror – Hair extensions – Hair brush & comb – Hair tie – Bobby pins – Shampoo + Conditioner – Hair Spray – Dry Shampoo – Deodorant – Airborne – Toothpaste + Toothbrush – Colored Contacts – Fake eyelashes – Eyelash Glue – Foundation – Lotion – Mascara – Chapstick – Lipstick – Make-Up Brushes – Highlighter – Phone Charger – 3 day’s worth of outfits – Socks – Floppy hat – Shoes – Festival wristband

 Pile on the glitter, the chunky necklaces and the theatrical make-up – there is really no such thing as “too much” at Coachella.
-However, since the day I started paying attention to the fashion of the festival-goers years ago, I’ve noticed that the style has strayed from typical flower crowns, fringe and body glitter and become more sporty, grungy and casual.
+However, since the day I started paying attention to the fashion of the festival-goers years ago, I’ve noticed that the style has strayed from typical flower crowns like those you can get from this San Marcos florist, fringe and body glitter and become more sporty, grungy and casual.
 Along with traditional crochet tops, high-waisted frayed shorts and combat booties, I saw many attendees this year rocking barely-there sports bra-style crop tops, baggy pants and LOTS of sneakers.
 On the flip side, I also saw lots of “rave wear,” like neon pasties, hot pants (booty shorts), sheer tops and gypsy jewels.
 Really, anything goes.

 My overall theme for the weekend was cosmic iridescence.
 Here’s a mood board I created for inspiration to begin my creative design journey.